FirelyTeam/firely-docs/forge/forgeFeaturesExtensions.rst

 Define extensions
 -----------------
 Within Forge you can extend your profiles or elements with extensions created by yourself or others.
-The easiest way is to first open or create a new extension in your session explorer alongside your current profile.
-Forge is then able to assist in linking the extension to your profile.

 Extension registry
 ^^^^^^^^^^^^^^^^^^